- Region: Tuscany

 The Frescobaldi Family & Florence

-The Frescobaldi family has been at the heart of the political, commercial, and cultural life of Florence since the Middle Ages.
-The family has always had close ties with the land and its products, and has produced numerous famous individuals, including poets, musicians, explorers, statesmen, bankers, as well as merchants belonging to the city’s major guilds.
+The Frescobaldi family has always had close ties with the land and its products, and has produced numerous famous individuals, including poets, musicians, explorers, statesmen, bankers, as well as merchants belonging to the city’s major guilds.

 At the end of the 13th century, some members of the Frescobaldi family extended their interests beyond the English Channel and soon became bankers to the English crown.
 Lending enormous sums to Edward I and Edward II, they won appointments as tax inspectors and collectors for the entire kingdom.
 After differences with the monarchs forced them out of England, however, the Frescobaldis took their own form of revenge, blockading the court’s wine supply by commandeering the English kings’ French wine shipments and leaving the court high and dry until the following year’s harvest.